ayoolaolafenwa/PixelLib/Tutorials/video_instance.md

 ## Detection of Target Classes in Live Camera Feeds

-This is the modified code below to filter unused detections and detect a tar class in a live camera feed.
+This is the modified code below to filter unused detections and detect a target class in a live camera feed.

 ```python